panda-re/panda/panda/src/rr/MOZILLA_RR_DEBUGGING.md

 2. Start replaying the mozilla recording of Panda replay.

 3. Set breakpoint for the former in `rr_do_begin_record`, i.e., just when we request that a recording be taken.

 4. Set breakpoint for the latter in `rr_do_begin_replay`, i.e., just when panda begins to replay a recording.

 5. Allow both to continue to their respective break points.

-6. Set breakpoints in both at cpu_loop_exec_tb, which is the function that executes a single guest emulated basic block
+6. Set breakpoints in both at `cpu_loop_exec_tb`, which is the function that executes a single guest emulated basic block

 7. Make those breakpoints in 6 conditional upon instruction count.

 8. Perform a binary search over instruction counts, with initial bracketing being something like [low_instr_count, max_instr_count] where that upper bounds comes from where the PANDA replay failed.

 9. The binary search is looking for the point at which there is a memory+regs+cpu_hidden_state divergence between the two mozilla replays.
 Divergence is judged via panda functions that compute checksums over memory, regs, hidden state.

 **NB: 6 implies that diverge.py is assuming that basic block chaining is *disabled* during recording and replaying.**

 The result of `diverge.py` is usually a fairly tight bracket of instruction counts between which you need to figure out why divergence occurs.

 Here's how to actually run `diverge.py`.
 First, you need to do this in tmux so get yourself inside a tmux session.